Logo

 • Critical thinking with the help of questions for assessing the candidate’s assumptions, arguments, and ability to conclude.

-• Candidate’s verbal ability to express thoughts clearly.
+• The candidate’s verbal ability to express thoughts clearly.

 Also, explore: Tests for evaluating emotional intelligence